 Finding your Zen with a New Friend

 Lastly, we’ll leave you this thought about Zen gardens.
 Did you know that for some Buddhists in particular, the practice of a Zen garden (and other contemplative acts, like creating mandalas) is not only to calm the mind and create beauty, but to purposefully destroy it once it is complete and to start all over again?
 This is meant to be an act of humility, that nothing we create is so beautiful or permanent that it cannot also be destroyed.
 Talk about an exercise in patience!
 If this doesn’t sound peaceful to you – focus instead on finding your Zen with a friend you found the Amintro way.
 We help folks who are 50+ to find and make new friends with a free, easy to use App.
 Find out who shares common interests with you and maybe lives right around the corner.
-Register with us by clicking here* and in the meantime “stay calm and carry on!”
+Register with us and in the meantime “stay calm and carry on!”

 By Sheralyn Roman